crwlrsoft/url/CONTRIBUTING.md

 clone by running:
 `composer add-git-hooks`

-Also please don't forget to add new test cases if necessary.
+Also, please don't forget to add new test cases if necessary.

 ### Documentation